-Now, if you would want to, let's go ahead and take our Interlinear text.
-Now, I know that sometimes when we do this it is a little difficult for some people.
+Take the Interlinear; I know that sometimes when we do this it is a little difficult for some people.
 But if you bear with it and go over it again, and repeat it you will understand it.
-I do not believe that the brethren of God should be kept in a perpetual state of mediocrity in their knowledge of the Scriptures.
-Neither should any minister be kept in a perpetual state of mediocrity.
-Neither should we say at any time that the knowledge we have is sufficient.
-Neither at any time should we say that we no longer need to grow in grace and knowledgebecause we constantly need to.
-And so therefore, even though some people have criticized me by saying that I go to the original language too much, I'm sorry to tell you that the Bible was not inspired in English.
+I do not believe that the brethren of God should be kept in a perpetual state of mediocrity in their knowledge of the Scriptures:

+- neither should any minister be kept in a perpetual state of mediocrity - neither should we say at any time that the knowledge we have is sufficient - neither at any time should we say that we no longer need to grow in grace and knowledge, because we constantly need to

+So therefore, even though some people have criticized me by saying that I go to the original language too much, I'm sorry to tell you that the Bible was not inspired in English.
 And even though some people say I read too many books, I'm sorry to tell you that if you don't read you're going to get snowed with deception.

-Now I don't read a lot of ferbelfrabble-and I detest novels.
-I'm very thankful to one lady who sends me things all the time; she sent me some things on the, on the Jewish Kabbalah, which it just blows your mind when you understand what they really believe.
-So it is necessary, and I hope I can help you along, kind of nurse you along with the Interlinear.
-I understand that there are going to be the Greek words which you won't be able to comprehend.
-But you will be able to see the difference in the spelling of the Greek directly above it-so that you can know the difference in the two words: ginooskoo and oida.
+I don't read a lot of ferbelfrabble, and I detest novels.
+I'm very thankful to one lady who sends me things all the time; she sent me some things on thee Jewish Kabbalah, which it just blows your mind when you understand what they really believe.
+It is necessary, and I hope I can help you along, kind of nurse you along with the Interlinear.
+I understand that there are going to be the Greek words that you won't be able to comprehend.
+But you will be able to see the difference in the spelling of the Greek directly above it-so that you can know the difference in the two words: ginosko and oida.

-1-John 2:3 (Interlinear): "And by this we know... [these are the things we are to know as Christians.
-This word is 'ginooskoo' -pronounced in the case 'ginooskoo-hemin' because we know that is all the apostles and all the brethren.] ...that we have known Him... [that's the apostles knowing personally-have known, knowledge.
-'Ginooskoo'-another form 'ginooskoo'-which then is 'ginooskoo-hemin,' which then is in the past tense.] ...that we have known Him... [because a lot of people go around saying.
+1-John 2:3 (Interlinear): "And by this we know..."
+These are the things we are to know as Christians.
+This word is 'ginosko'-pronounced in the case 'ginoskomen' because we know; that is all the apostles and all the brethren.

+"...that we have known Him..." (v 3).
+That's the apostles knowing Christ personally-have known, experiential knowledge-another form of 'ginosko'-which then is 'ginoskomen,' which then is in the past tense.

+"...that we have known Him..." because a lot of people go around saying.
 'Well, I've known the Lord.'
 How do you know you know Him?
-Fundamental Christianity] ...if His commandments we keep."
+Fundamental Christianity!

-Verse 4 (Int): "He that says...
-[Now, wherever you have 'He that says' I translated it correctly: 'The one who is saying'-because that's what it means.
-So you'll be able to identify it as we go through.] ...
-I have known Him...[That is Christ.
-Attest-right?
-Profound knowledge-correct?] ...and His commandments is not keeping, a liar is, and in him the Truth is not..."-because a liar cannot have the Truth in him.
-Now he may have part of the Truth to deceive you, but he does not have THE TRUTH because he's a liar.
+"...if His commandments we keep.
+He that says..." (vs 3-4).
+Wherever you have 'He that says' I translated it correctly: 'The one who is saying'- because that's what it means.
+So, you'll be able to identify it as we go through.

+"...I have known Him...[Christ; attest; profound knowledge] ...and His commandments is not keeping, a liar is, and in him the Truth is not" (v 4)-because a liar cannot have the Truth in him!
+He may have part of the Truth to deceive you, but he does not have the Truth because he's a liar.
 And that's exactly what we are experiencing in the Church today.
 So there it is, fundamental.
 If you know Christ, you're going to be keeping His commandments.
-And we know that 'sin is the transgression of the law.'
-And no sinner's going to be in the Kingdom of God, so therefore, commandment-keeping is essential to Christianity and salvation.
-Now, we'll cover it in more detail, but I want to focus on the things we are to know.
+We know that 'sin is the transgression of the law,' and no sinner's going to be in the Kingdom of God, so therefore, commandment-keeping is essential to Christianity and salvation!
+We'll cover it in more detail, but I want to focus on the things we are to know.